-CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS
+Critical accounting estimates and judgements

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectation of future events that may have a financial impact on the entity and that are believed to be reasonable under the circumstances.

 Estimates of future cash flows were used to estimate fair value of the assets acquired and liabilities assumed in the business combination.
 In particular, the fair value of intangible assets was calculated using management's estimates of future cash flows from each entity's identified intangible assets for the period of their expected useful life.
-The residual goodwill arising from a business combination is tested for impairment at each balance date (30 June) and when circumstances indicate that the carrying value may be impaired.
-The Group bases its assumptions used to test the impairment of goodwill on detailed budgets and forecasts which are prepared for the Group's cash generating unit (CGU).
-These budgets generally cover a five-year period, and a long-term growth rate (net of inflation) is used for longer periods.

-Any impairment of goodwill is determined by assessing the recoverable amount of the CGU to which the goodwill relates.
-The Group has determined that it has one CGU, and where the recoverable amount is less than the carrying value of goodwill, an irreversible impairment loss is recognised.

-Level 3 investments in financial assets are based on Director's estimates of the fair value of those investments, where reliable third party sources of valuation are not available.
+Level 3 investments in financial assets are based on Director's estimates of the fair value of those investments, where reliable third-party sources of valuation are not available.

 The Group has not recognised deferred tax assets relating to carried forward realised capital losses on the basis that it does not expect to derive sufficient future capital gains to utilise the current losses within a 3 to 5-year time period.
-The potential deferred tax asset that could be realised is \$5,166,415 at 30 June 2017.